FreeMasen/WiredForge.com/content/blog/misc/rust_belt_rust_impl.md

 +++

-You're invited to a day of unstructured hacking day in the Kensington room at the Wyndham Grand Ann Arbor.
+You're invited to a day of unstructured hacking day in the Kensington room at the Wyndham Garden Ann Arbor.

 All skill levels welcome!